On decoding the string from interfaces in 2d conformal field theories: Holographic interpretation

-The terms in \eqref{Eq:HLHR} proportional to the Nambu-Goto mode $a_n$ can be recast as a conformal transformation $\mathcal{C}$ acting in the same way on the left and right movers, so that the full quantum map $\mathcal{H}_{1}\to\mathcal{H}_{2}$ is $\mathcal{C}\circ\tilde{\mathcal{S}}$.
-In \cite{Chakraborty:2025dmc}, it was also shown that the full quantum map is universal at least to linear order in the energy fluxes as it does not depend on the identical background state of the two CFTs straddling the dual interface (i.e. the identical locally AdS$_3$ spacetimes on both sides of the junction).
+The terms in \eqref{Eq:HLHR} proportional to the Nambu-Goto mode $\mathfrak{a}$ can be recast as a conformal transformation $\mathcal{C}$ acting in the same way on the left and right movers, so that the full quantum map $\mathcal{H}_{1}\to\mathcal{H}_{2}$ is $\mathcal{C}\circ\tilde{\mathcal{S}}$.
+In \cite{Chakraborty:2025dmc}, it was also shown that the full quantum map does not depend on the identical background state of the two CFTs straddling the dual interface (i.e. the identical locally AdS$_3$ spacetimes on both sides of the junction).